zhajiahe/RagBackend/README.md

    This will:
    - Start a PostgreSQL database with pgvector extension
-   - Build and start the LangConnect API service
+   - Build and start the RagBackend API service

 3. Access the API:
    - API documentation: http://localhost:8080/docs